 This is the third in a series of blogs about improving your call center.

-Upgrading your call center in a crisis has a middle phase that’s critical to achieving your long-range goal of implementing an intelligent virtual assistant (IVA) system.
+Upgrading your call center automation software in a crisis has a middle phase that’s critical to achieving your long-range goal of implementing an intelligent virtual assistant (IVA) system.

 Call centers IVA use advanced learning algorithms that train their attention on the speech patterns of callers.
 Over time, they analyze enough data to learn how to answer more caller questions correctly and make fewer mistakes.

 Learning automation can be a major boon to call center efficiency — if you follow the ideal path to IVA implementation.
 It’s a delicate choice because it’s so tempting to throw everything at the challenge.
 That runs the risk of trying too many new things and faring poorly at all of them.

 In a previous blog on automating healthcare call centers, we recommended getting off to an easy start that provides rapid relief to your call agents or patient-support staff.
 Now we move to the middle phase that forms the bridge to your ultimate goal — a fully functional IVA that eases the burden on call center reps while also pleasing your patients.